jnahuel46/frontend-challenge-chat-v2/IMPLEMENTATION.md

 ### Making Orbs Actually Look Like They're Breathing

 Turns out smooth animations are harder than they look.
 Had to mess around with CSS keyframes until they felt natural - scale, rotation, the works.
 The speaking states needed to override the idle breathing without looking janky.

+### Implementing Mood/Tone Visual Indicators

+Challenge requirement was to "creatively interpret and display conversation mood/tone changes."
+Solved this by creating a MoodIndicator component with 5 mood states (positive, negative, excited, thoughtful, neutral) using color-coded circular icons.
+Each mood has its own visual representation and smooth animations.

+### Adding Message Interaction Controls

+Created retry/cancel icons for each message with "Work in progress" tooltips.
+These provide the foundation for future message management features - retry failed messages, cancel pending ones.
+Used consistent teal theming to match the app's visual language.

 ### Navigation That works well on Both Desktop and Mobile